nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_allergyintolerance.md

     <td><b>Cardinality:</b> 0..1</td>
   </tr>
 </table>
-Source of the information about the allergy
+Source of the information about the allergy.

 ### lastOccurrence ###